suyiinang/website/content/posts/projects/05_predict/predict.md

 *Figure 13*

 2.5.2 	Missing values
-Excluding rejected variables, we observed that several variables have missing values of 0.08% – 16.5%.
+Excluding rejected variables, I observed that several variables have missing values of 0.08% – 16.5%.
 Nonetheless, no imputation or replacement was done to prevent distortion of the target.
-We are aware that these missing values may potentially affect our regression model but will not affect our recursive partitioning model.
+I am aware that these missing values may potentially affect my regression model but will not affect my recursive partitioning model.
 {{< img src="/posts/projects/05_predict/images/fig17.png" align="left" >}}
 *Figure 14*